-This press release is an overview of the third quarter results for 2016 and should be read with the unaudited consolidated financial statements and Management’s Discussion and Analysis (MD&A) for the third quarter ended September 30, 2016 available on the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.
+This press release is an overview of the third quarter results for 2017 and should be read with the unaudited condensed interim consolidated financial statements and Management’s Discussion and Analysis (MD&A) for the third quarter ended September 30, 2017 available on the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.

 All financial data has been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board except where otherwise noted.
 All figures reported herein are in Canadian dollars unless otherwise stated.

-- Cash contributions from Harvest’s Upstream operations for the third quarter was $25.2 million (Q3 2015: $53.1 million).
-The decrease in cash contribution was mainly due to lower sales volumes and lower realized prices, partially offset by lower operating expenses, and general and administrative expenses.
+- Cash contributions from Harvest’s Conventional operations for the quarter was $19.1 million (Q3 2016: $25.1 million).
+The decrease in cash contributions for the three months ended September 30, 2017 was mainly due to a decrease in revenues and other income, and increases in operating expenses and transportation and marketing expenses, partially offset by a reduction in general and administrative costs.

-- Pre-operating losses for the quarter were $2.8 million (Q3 2015: $266.7 million).
-The 2016 pre-operating losses were mainly due to pre-operating and general and administrative expenses, whereas the 2015 pre-operating losses also included an asset impairment expense of $262.0 million.
+- Pre-operating losses for the three months ended September 30, 2017 was $2.9 million (Q3 2016: $2.8 million).
+The pre-operating losses were mainly due to pre-operating and general and administrative expenses.

 |Three Months Ended September 30||Nine Months Ended September 30|